JBdesign53/bookmarklets/datto/README.md

   2. Select multiple devices from the checkboxes in the left column.
   3. Click the 'Web Remote: Control Screens' button.
   4. A tab will open for each selected device.

+Note that only selected devices which have a Web Remote button will open in a new tab.